MobilityData/gtfs.org/docs/documentation/schedule/components/fares.md

 # Fares Component
-The Fares component includes multiple features that allow to precisely describe a wide variety of pricing structures and payment methods used by different transit agencies around the world, such as zone-based fares and reloadable prepaid cards.
+The Fares component includes multiple features allowing the precise description of a wide variety of pricing structures and payment methods used by different transit agencies around the world, such as zone-based fares and reloadable prepaid cards.
 This helps users know the correct price applicable to their trip.

 ## Fare Products